 - Be prepared to have a seemingly empty house after the funeral.
 You will have got used to people coming in and out of your house for days and perhaps weeks, leading up to the funeral.
 Guess what?
 After the funeral, all the extra company is gone and you are left with the additional emptiness.
 One idea is to actually plan a getaway for a day or so after the funeral.
 You may want to plan a trip abroad for a week or few days, or you may just visit another part of your own country but away from home to give yourself some time to really ‘soak things in’.
 Whatever you do, make sure you plan it.

 My list is not at all exhaustive and indeed things might have changed slightly.
 But I am sure that my tips and ideas will come in really handy if you find yourself in the position where you have to plan a funeral.
 You will also be more knowledgeable about what to do and so you will be able to help and advise others.
+I have recently found that the Marie Curie website has great step by step tips for planning a funeral.
 All the best.